Henrik Agerbeck

-Henrik Herbert Agerbeck (born 10 September 1956), known as Henrik Agerbeck, is a Danish former football player in the striker position.
+Henrik Herbert Agerbeck (born 10 September 1956) is a Danish former football player in the striker position.
 Besides Denmark, he played in Germany and France.
 He started his career with Kjøbenhavns Boldklub, with whom won the 1974 Danish 1st Division championship.
 He then played professionally with German club Hertha BSC and a number of clubs in French football, winning the 1982–83 French Division 1 championship with FC Nantes.
 He played four games for the Denmark national football team.